 The school prides itself on the academic achievements of its pupils and recognises that for them to be successful they require, amongst other things, emotional support.
 It is therefore important that an environment exists that is safe and secure and where the pupils have a sense of belonging and are listened to.
 Good relationships are forged between staff and pupils but also with the school and parents/carers.
 Information we receive from the pupil themselves, their home, observations and other external sources can be used to support the individual in an informal way.

 Learning Support Assistants are tasked to regularly afford each pupil in their class 1:1 time, away from the classroom, so that they can discuss home and school issues.
 In these sessions, they look at what’s going well, what’s not going so well and look at strategies to improve.
 The pupils agree on individual targets which get evaluated in their next session.

 Home School Liaison

 We believe in developing our partnership between pupils, parents/carers and other agencies by taking as many opportunities as possible to involve stakeholders in the progress of pupils in our care.
-A dedicated Home Liaison/Wellbeing Officer is responsible for supporting our pupils and their families in maintaining attendance levels, working in partnership with health promotion organisations and liaising with external agencies in multi-disciplinary issues.
-He is also the school’s Designated Lead Safeguarding Officer and the Designated Person for Children in Care.
+A dedicated Home Liaison/Wellbeing Officer and Pastoral Coordinator are responsible for supporting our pupils and their families in maintaining attendance levels, working in partnership with health promotion organisations and liaising with external agencies in multi-disciplinary issues.
+The Home Liaison Officer is also the school’s Designated Lead Safeguarding Officer and the Designated Person for Children in Care.